Let's (moderator) network!

 We are all social animals

-This is only one example of how research communities (or Consumer Consulting Boards as wel like to call them) can be challenging for moderators.
+This is only one example of how research communities can be challenging for moderators.
 As Aristotle once said: ‘the human is a social animal’.
 Being social and interactive is in our nature, and luckily it is: acting social is also the driver behind these communities – we want consumers to react upon our questions, listen to each other’s stories, get affinity for others, discuss each other’s opinions.
 But we don’t want them to block each other, devaluate each other’s opinions or demotivate others.

 Taking into account that we conducted more than 500 research communities in 30 different countries, you can imagine that these situations might also differ qua content and approach from country to country.
 Time to dig in somewhat deeper and to develop some guidelines to deal with this type of sensitive situations.